 During the period of regulatory duopoly, which ended on 1 September 2013, the principal regulatory body for capital market activities was the FFMS.
-The Securities Market Act delegated a considerable amount of authority to the 'federal executive agency for the securities market' – the role of the FFMS for many years – in relation to both rule-making and oversight over the activities on financial markets, except banking, insurance and audit activities.
+The Securities Market Act delegated a considerable amount of authority to the 'federal executive agency for the securities market' – the role of the FFMS for many years – in relation to both rule-making and oversight over the activities on the financial markets, except banking, insurance and audit activities.
 The federal executive agency for the securities market set the rules applicable to the distribution of securities, registered prospectuses for the issue of securities by non-bank issuers (except sovereign and sub-sovereign issuers), as well as taking enforcement action against delinquent issuers.
 With respect to regulated market participants, it set out regulatory requirements for the activities of the professional securities market, defined capital requirements, granted licences to engage in regulated activities and enforced regulatory requirements against non-compliant firms.

 The Bank of Russia, for its part, determined the procedure for the issue of securities by credit organisations and registered their prospectuses.
-It had the oversight authority over banks, including banks' investment activities on the capital markets.
+It had oversight authority over banks, including banks' investment activities on the capital markets.
 It had limited rule-making jurisdiction over banks' fiduciary asset management activities, and prescribed the rules applicable to custodian activities.
-Through its equity stake in the principal market infrastructure projects (such as the Moscow Exchange, formerly MICEX) and its leverage as a bank regulator, the Bank of Russia had the ability indirectly to exercise considerable influence on the functioning of the market.
+Through its equity stake in principal market infrastructure projects (such as the Moscow Exchange, formerly MICEX) and its leverage as a bank regulator, the Bank of Russia had the ability indirectly to exercise considerable influence on the functioning of the market.
 All these factors, viewed against the backdrop of the dominant role played by banks in many sectors of the Russian capital markets, made the central bank a powerful player in the regulation and monitoring of domestic capital markets in Russia even during the period leading up to September 2013.

 On 1 September 2013, however, the regulatory jurisdictions of the FFMS and the Bank of Russia were merged, the FFMS was dissolved and the Bank of Russia assumed the overall regulatory and supervisory jurisdiction across all market segments, thus becoming the single 'mega-regulator'.
-To ensure continuity, the core FFMS staff members were transferred to the newly formed regulatory arm of the bank – the Financial Markets Service of the Bank of Russia.
+To ensure continuity, core FFMS staff members were transferred to the newly formed regulatory arm of the Bank: the Financial Markets Service of the Bank of Russia.

 iv Structure of the courts

 The Russian court system comprises the Constitutional Court, courts of general jurisdiction, state commercial courts (arbitration courts) and military tribunals.
 As a general rule, disputes involving natural persons are adjudicated by the courts of general jurisdiction.
 Commercial disputes between legal entities or registered entrepreneurs are adjudicated by the arbitration courts.
 In addition, certain categories of disputes fall within the subject matter jurisdiction of the arbitration courts irrespective of the identity of the disputing parties: all insolvency cases, corporate disputes (including derivative lawsuits, challenges to corporate governance actions and other causes of action affecting shareholders' rights), claims against securities custodians and certain others.
-Given substantial interest on the part of financial institutions to enter into complex financial transactions with high net worth individuals, suggestions have been made that the above list should be expanded to include financial market disputes within the exclusive subject matter jurisdiction of the arbitration courts, which are far better equipped to handle them than the courts of general jurisdiction, but this change is yet to be implemented.
+Given the substantial interest on the part of financial institutions to enter into complex financial transactions with high-net-worth individuals, suggestions have been made that the above list should be expanded to include financial market disputes within the exclusive subject matter jurisdiction of the arbitration courts, which are far better equipped to handle them than the courts of general jurisdiction, but this change has yet to be implemented.

-There are more than 80 arbitration courts at the trial level across Russia (i.e., courts of the first instance), each covering a geographically defined judicial district.
+There are more than 80 arbitration courts at the trial level across Russia (i.e., courts of first instance), each covering a geographically defined judicial district.
 These courts handle both the trial per se and the first level of the appeal process.
 The appellate division is composed of different judges of the same court.
 The next level of the appeal process – the cassation division – is made up of 10 federal circuit courts that have appellate jurisdiction over the decisions rendered by the appellate division of the arbitration courts within the relevant judicial circuit.
-Finally, the Supreme Court is the highest state court in Russia for both the courts of general jurisdiction and – since 2014 – the arbitration courts, and has the ultimate (but largely discretionary) appellate jurisdiction over cassation decisions, as well as the original jurisdiction over a limited number of matters.
+Finally, the Supreme Court is the highest state court in Russia for both the courts of general jurisdiction and – since 2014 – the arbitration courts, and has ultimate (but largely discretionary) appellate jurisdiction over cassation decisions, as well as original jurisdiction over a limited number of matters.

 The internal structure of the arbitration courts often accommodates the need for specialist expertise in various areas of commercial disputes.
 Panels specialising in corporate law, insolvency and other matters are often created within the structure of the courts.
 Since 2012, special financial panels have been created in a number of courts in key financial centres, including the Arbitration Court for the City of Moscow and the Federal Arbitration Court for the Moscow circuit.
-This was the judiciary's response to an ever-increasing complexity of recognised financial instruments that regulatory developments have spawned in the Russian capital markets.
+This was the judiciary's response to the ever-increasing complexity of recognised financial instruments that regulatory developments have spawned in the Russian capital markets.

 v Trends reflected in decisions by the courts and other relevant authorities

 The trends reflected in legislative amendments and actions by the Bank of Russia indicate a policy of promoting further integration of domestic financial markets into the international network while gradually lowering protection barriers for both inbound and outbound investments.
-Recognition of foreign nominees (a status long denied to foreign brokers, custodians and other nominee holders), Russia's commitment to the G20 financial regulatory reform objectives, the introduction of new concepts such as special purpose vehicles, securitisation, note issuance programmes, asset-backed securities, escrow accounts, recognition of close-out netting, further liberalisation of foreign exchange (FX) controls and large-scale amendments to the Civil Code (as discussed in the previous edition), which have been favourable to financial market transactions, are the latest manifestations of the trend.
+Recognition of foreign nominees (a status long denied to foreign brokers, custodians and other nominee holders), Russia's commitment to the G20 financial regulatory reform objectives, the introduction of new concepts such as special purpose vehicles, securitisations, note issuance programmes, asset-backed securities, escrow accounts, recognition of close-out netting, further liberalisation of FX controls and large-scale amendments to the Civil Code (as discussed in the previous edition), which have been favourable to financial market transactions, are the latest manifestations of the trend.
 Simplification of the procedure for issuing new securities in the domestic market and the introduction of additional protections to bondholders also represent long-awaited market-friendly measures designed to encourage companies to tap the securities markets amid diminishing liquidity in the domestic capital markets.

 II THE YEAR IN REVIEW

-Much like the three preceding years, 2018 has been a year in which Russian capital markets have been affected by opposing forces.
+Much like the four preceding years, 2019 has been a year in which the Russian capital markets have been affected by opposite forces.
 On the one hand, the statutory and regulatory reforms referred to in Section I have laid the foundations for a quantum leap of market activities and a new level of complexity of financial techniques and instruments available to market participants.
 These developments, however, have largely been eclipsed by sanctions in the international sector affecting, inter alia, the ability of some of the largest players in the Russian financial and energy sectors to issue new debt and equity securities or otherwise raise capital in international financial markets.
-Complying with the existing sanctions and apprehensive of more sanctions to come as a result of an escalation of geopolitical tensions regarding the situations in Ukraine and Syria, allegations of intervention in the electoral process in other countries and of Russia's involvement in the poisoning of a former Russian military intelligence officer in the United Kingdom, most international financial institutions have sharply curtailed their dealings with Russian counterparties, thus bringing the cross-border capital market flows for new issues to a virtual halt.
+Complying with the existing sanctions, and apprehensive of more sanctions to come as a result of an escalation of geopolitical tensions regarding the situations in Ukraine and Syria, and allegations of intervention in the electoral process in other countries and of Russia's involvement in the poisoning of a former Russian military intelligence officer in the United Kingdom, most international financial institutions have sharply curtailed their dealings with Russian counterparties, thus bringing the cross-border capital market flows for new issues to a virtual halt.
 Predictably, this has had a knock-on effect on local market flows and liquidity, particularly in non-rouble currencies.
-There has been no indication so far in 2018 that the sanctions are likely to be softened or lifted in the short term.
+There has been no indication so far in 2019 that the sanctions are likely to be softened or lifted in the short term.
 On the contrary, we have seen new sanctions introduced and a real risk of a tightening of the sanctions regime.
-As a result, despite some positives in the legislative and regulatory agenda, 2018 has largely been a period of doldrums in the Russian financial markets.
-The mid- to long-term effects of the international sanctions on Russian capital markets – both local and cross-border – cannot be easily or accurately assessed at the time of writing as much will depend on how the international geopolitical situation evolves and whether the sanctions are tightened or relaxed as a result.
+As a result, despite some positives in the legislative and regulatory agenda, 2019 has largely been a period of doldrums in the Russian financial markets.
+The mid to long-term effects of the international sanctions on Russian capital markets – both local and cross-border – cannot be easily or accurately assessed at the time of writing, as much will depend on how the international geopolitical situation evolves and whether the sanctions are tightened or relaxed as a result.

 i Developments affecting financial market transactions